-You may have noticed that many of your favorite websites are joined together today in the fight for net neutrality.
+You may have noticed that many of your favorite websites have joined together in the fight for net neutrality.
 Regardless of your political affiliation, if you are a No Film School reader, you want to make movies and have those movies connect with audiences.
 A neutral internet is a tremendous tool for not only learning how to make movies, but also sharing those movies with audiences.

 The FCC is planning a rollback of net neutrality provisions, something every filmmaker should be terrified of.
 Vimeo, host to many of our favorite creators, has made a quick video explaining why they are fighting for net neutrality: